sum-coderepo/30_Recommendation_System/README.md

 # SSD_S22_Project
 This repo is for the course project of Software Development course IIIT S22.

+Contributors:-
+1. Lokesh Sharma
+2. Piysuh Singh
+3. Mayush Kumar
+4. Sumeet Agrawal

+Motivation for this project is to create a fast Information Retrieval system of research papers using MERN Stack(UI), Elastic Search(retrieval) and Transformers(NLP).

 1. Elastic Search
     1.1 Installation